NeoZorK/neozork-hld-prediction/docs/meta/README-original-backup.md

 **Note:**
 - For all API modes (yfinance, polygon, binance), the `--point` parameter is required to specify the instrument's point size (e.g., 0.00001 for EURUSD, 0.01 for stocks/crypto).
-- Use `-d/--draw` to select plotting backend: `fastest, fast, plotly, mplfinance, seaborn`, etc.
+- Use `-d` to select plotting backend: `fastest, fast, plotly, mplfinance, seaborn`, etc.
 - Use `--rule` to select trading rule: `PV_HighLow`, `Support_Resistants`, `Pressure_Vector`, `Predict_High_Low_Direction`, `PHLD`, `PV`, `SR`.
 - `SHOW` mode allows filtering cached files by `source, keywords, date, and rule`.
 - For more details, see `python run_analysis.py -h` for full help.